-On Wednesday afternoon Aidan goes to his father’s house for an overnight visit.
+On Wednesday afternoon Liam goes to his father’s house for an overnight visit.
 It was my dream to get the Order before his father, see him pull up in his Audi, and go out and say, “I’m sorry, did you not get the Order?
-Your Wednesday with Aidan has been eliminated.”
+Your Wednesday with Liam has been eliminated.”
 He would then throw a fit and call the police on me.
 The police would arrive and I would hand them the Order.
 They would then remove my ex-husband from the property.
 He’d obviously not be happy and end up getting arrested.
-This was my day dream.
+This was my daydream.

 I knew when I read that decision that we would also not have a change in custody.
-Not even a miniscule change in parenting time.
+Not even a minuscule change in parenting time.
 Very little changed and the things that we “won” were things that were previously decided and now merely being enforced.
 Our biggest “wins” were in the form of defense.
-Every part of his cross motion was denied.
-No reduction in child support (though done so without prejudice so I am expecting a brief with a further request for reduction in the coming weeks).
-No summer school or expansion of Aidan’s school schedule.
+Every part of his cross-motion was denied.
+No reduction in child support (though done so without prejudice so I am expecting a brief with a further request for a reduction in the coming weeks).
+No summer school or expansion of Liam’s school schedule.
 No additional overnights.
-And I was not ordered to reimburse Aidan’s father for the airfare he was seeking or counsel fees.
+And I was not ordered to reimburse Liam’s father for the airfare he was seeking or counsel fees.
 Yes, he wanted me to pay for the airfare of a trip that the family court judge made him cancel.

-In general, the people in our lived who love us see major wins.
-I am struggling to see it as such right now because the Court has failed to keep Aidan away from his father, leaving him repeatedly in harm’s way.
-What we did get is an enforcement of Aidan’s father’s support of his son’s extracurricular activities, both emotionally and financially.
-I’d love to know how to enforce the emotional side of this but Aidan has already said that his dad said he was going to let him take dance class, so we will see what kind of show we get out of him.
+In general, the people in our lives who love us see major wins.
+I am struggling to see it as such right now because the Court has failed to keep Liam away from his father, leaving him repeatedly in harm’s way.
+What we did get is enforcement of Liam’s father’s support of his son’s extracurricular activities, both emotionally and financially.
+I’d love to know how to enforce the emotional side of this but Liam has already said that his dad said he was going to let him take dance class, so we will see what kind of show we get out of him.